ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     e.g. when they enforce stricter quota-policies,
     or when they are an active component of the service.
     In those case we will consider them as part of the originating infrastructure.

+14. Why the `w` parameter is just informative?
+    Could it be used by a client to determine the request rate?

+    A non-informative `w` parameter might be fine in an environment where clients and servers are tightly coupled.
+Conveying policies with this detail on a large scale would be very complex and implementations would be likely not interoperable.
+We thus decided to leave `w` as an informational parameter and only rely on `RateLimit-Limit`, `RateLimit-Remaining` and `RateLimit-Reset` for defining the throttling behavior.

 # RateLimit fields currently used on the web
 {:numbered="false"}